 HOW LONG DO TESTS TAKE?

 The time to results varies on the type of test.
 Analyte tests (proteins, antibodies, drugs, small molecules, etc.) typically require 10-60 seconds, whereas DNA/RNA tests may take up to 10-15 minutes if amplification is required.
 (Traditional thermocycling (PCR) takes the longest, while the newer Isothermal amplification can take a few minutes.)
-Additional testing time may be required for sample collection and prep.
+Additional time may be required for sample collection and prep.

 DO YOU SUPPORT MULTIPLEXING?